 This is the final step of our Design Planning process.
-We’ll present final construction documents (CDs), design selections, budget, and the production schedule.
+We’ll present final construction documents (CDs), design selections, budget, and production schedule.
 You’ll review and provide a final signature.
 Then, you’ll review and sign our Construction Agreement and provide the scheduling deposit to reserve a spot on our build calendar.

 During the Mobilization stage, our Field team and trade partners are in coordination to ensure the smooth and timely completion of your project.
 We also procure your selections and necessary permits, determine an on-site location for staging materials, and prepare your house for construction.

 Mobilization timing can vary quite a bit, depending on your local municipality’s efficiency in granting permits.

 The Production stage is where our team starts to bring your vision to life!
 We build your dreams and we provide you with weekly updates.

 Of course, the timeline here is dependent on the project scope.
 We estimate about a year for new homes, with shorter timelines for lessened scope (e.g. basement remodel).
 Whether it takes shorter or longer than that, our team is always sure to keep you informed and engaged throughout the process.

 When all the construction efforts are done and cleaned up, your project comes to a close.
 In order to ensure we didn’t miss any details, we’ll work with you to provide a “punch list,” where we compare and agree on each part of the project’s quality completion.
 We find that this is the best way to ensure a job is well done.

 Then we’ll clean up the site, remove our tools and crew, and hand the keys back over to you.
 We’ll also deliver your final project binder, which contains your selections and other documents like manuals, manufacturer warranties, etc. Then, all you have to do is sit back and enjoy your newly constructed home!